OpenDA-Association/OpenDA/docs/source/workStepByStep.rst

 -  Contact the developers of the code.
 With some luck, they are willing to help you.

-In the end you have to figure out whether the errors in the restart are acceptably small.
+In the end, you have to figure out whether the errors in the restart are acceptably small.
 When the deviation between the original run and a run with restarts is much smaller than the expected impact of your data assimilation you might be OK.